Why go to Kenya? The 10 good reasons to go Kenya

 What's very local What's very local

-Because of the heat and humidity, it is best to wear light cotton clothing.
-In Nairobi, as in most of the central regions, as well as in the Maasai Mara, the evenings are cool, so bring a warm jacket, such as a fleece, and a raincoat.
-For a safari, choose clothes of neutral color (khaki, beige, gray or brown), natural materials and comfortable cuts.
-Finally, you should plan to layer your clothing (t-shirt, long-sleeved shirt and fleece), as the temperature variations can be significant during a day of safari
+Also, when visiting Kenya, it's important to respect the culture and follow local customs and dress codes.
+Nothing forbids shorts and mini-skirts, but it's a question of respect for the host population.
+Because of the heat and humidity, it's best to wear light cotton clothing.
+In Nairobi, as in most of the central regions, as well as in the Maasai Mara, evenings are cool, so bring a warm fleece jacket and a raincoat.
+For safaris, choose neutral colors (khaki, beige, gray or brown), natural materials and comfortable cuts.

 Organize your trip with our partners Kenya